34conman/musical-octo-umbrella/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+List of chores assigned to each person with the date/time expected it to be complete push notifications

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+House members
+Chores
+Weights on Chores
+Date/time expected it to complete

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.